Grades

 Expect to lose about 0.1 GPA for each missing assignment.

 Do not use the above weights to try to make choices on whether you should bother doing some coursework or not!
-In the end, it will be my judgement that guides your grade.
+In the end, my judgment will guide your grade.

 A few factors may override your final grade: